mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_identity_provider.html.markdown

 # mongodbatlas_federated_settings_identity_provider

-`mongodbatlas_federated_settings_identity_provider` provides an Atlas Cloud Federated Settings Identity Provider resource provides a subset of settings to be maintained post import of the existing resource.
+`mongodbatlas_federated_settings_identity_provider` provides an Atlas federated settings identity provider resource provides a subset of settings to be maintained post import of the existing resource.
 ## Example Usage

 ```terraform